Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended if you like the aesthetic more than we did.

-We wanted to like this chair more than we did, but there’s something we find “off” about it.
+We wanted to like this chair more than we did but found something “off” about it.
 On paper, it’s a solid enough contender.

-It’s got a decent height adjustment range that spans 18.9” to 23.4”, not quite to industry standards but close enough, and it’s well-padded and comfortable, although we note that the seat cushion feels like it has less padding than the back.
+It’s got a decent height adjustment range that spans 18.9” to 23.4”, not quite to industry standards but close enough.
+It’s well-padded and comfortable, although we note that the seat cushion feels like it has less padding than the back.
 We rather wish that had been the other way around.

-Ergonomically, it’s got all the basics covered, with a waterfall style seat, ergonomic arms, good lumbar support, and good head and neck support.
+Ergonomically, it covers all the basics, with a waterfall-style seat, ergonomic arms, good lumbar support, and good head and neck support.

 We like the flares on the edges of the seat and at the top of the seatback.
-They give you a feeling of being cradled in the chair, which does add something to the seating experience.
+They give you a feeling of being cradled in the chair, which adds to the seating experience.

 All of those are good things, but again, there’s just something missing here.
-The upholstery design of the seatback doesn’t “work” with the flared edges and leaves the chair looking a bit cheap in our minds, and they may have slightly overdone it where the angle of the waterfall seat is concerned.
+The upholstery design of the seatback doesn’t “work” with the flared edges, leaving the chair looking a bit cheap.
+They may have slightly overdone it where the angle of the waterfall seat is concerned.

-One of the more common complaints with this chair is that users feel as though they’re going to slide right out of it.
+One of the more common complaints with this chair is that users feel like they will slide right out of it.

-Another minor quibble is that given the price, we were expecting more in the way of recline angle.
+Another minor quibble is that, given the price, we were expecting more regarding the recline angle.
 Many other chairs in its price range recline to 135 degrees, while this one is limited to 120.
-That’s more of a nit, honestly, and won’t be a deal breaker for most, but it’s worth mentioning.
+Honestly, that’s more of a nit and won’t be a deal breaker for most, but it’s worth mentioning.

 On balance, we provisionally recommend the chair if you’re a fan of the aesthetic but feel that this model is somehow…unfinished.
-With a few refinements, we think it could be one of their top contenders, but we were disappointed that a chair at this price range didn’t offer anything in the way of adjustable ergonomic features.
+With a few refinements, we think it could be one of their top contenders, but we were disappointed that a chair at this price range didn’t offer any adjustable ergonomic features.

 Viva0422L1 High Back Bonded Leather Exec.
 Chair

-This is another model we found ourselves wanting to like more than we did.
-There’s not a thing in the world wrong with the design.
-It’s a classic, conventional look, with the addition of headrest and lumbar pillows for added support.
+This is another model we wanted to like more than we did.
+The design is perfect—classic and conventional, with a headrest and lumbar pillows for added support.

-The waterfall-style seat is comfortable, as are the ergonomic armrests, which, while they’re not adjustable, do flip up so you’ll have an easier time tucking this under your desk when you’re not using the chair.
-It’s also a great chair for musicians to practice in for that reason.
+The waterfall-style seat is comfortable, as are the ergonomic armrests, which, while they’re not adjustable, do flip up, so you’ll have an easier time tucking this under your desk when you’re not using the chair.
+It’s also a great chair for musicians to practice in.

-The seat is more generously padded than the back, which is appropriate, but without the optional pillow, the headrest doesn’t offer enough support.
+The seat is more generously padded than the back, which is appropriate, but the headrest doesn’t offer enough support without the optional pillow.

-The problem is that with the pillow, it offers a bit too much.
-True, over time, the block foam used in the padding will begin to break down, which is why we suspect they overdid it where the padding was concerned, even so, you might find it a bit much, at least early on.
+The problem is that the pillow offers a bit too much.
+True, over time, the block foam used in the padding will begin to break down, which is why we suspect they overdid it where the padding was concerned.
+Even so, you might find it a bit much, at least early on.

 Our recommendation would be to try it out, and if there’s too much padding to be comfortable since you can’t easily trim some of the foam off, take the pillow off and compress it with heavy books for a week or two, then put it back and try it again.
 It’ll bounce back some, but you may be able to compress it enough that way to make it a better fit for you.

-The lumbar support pillow suffers from much the same problem, but we found it easier to adjust to than the headrest pillow.
+The lumbar support pillow suffers from the same problem, but we found it easier to adjust than the headrest pillow.

-Those are about the only real problems we had with the design though, although, in fairness, those are two fairly important aspects of the chair, which is why it ultimately ranked no higher than it did.
-We provisionally recommend it but be prepared for the possibility of some DIY hacks to make it a better fit for you.
+Those are the only real problems we had with the design, though, although, in fairness, those are two fairly important aspects of the chair, which is why it ultimately ranked no higher than it did.
+We provisionally recommend it, but be prepared for the possibility of some DIY hacks to make it a better fit for you.

-Note: Unlike the slightly more expensive model, this Viva Office High Back Bonded Leather Executive chair does recline back 135 degrees.
+Note: Unlike the slightly more expensive model, this Viva Office High Back Bonded Leather Executive chair reclines 135 degrees.
 That leaves us scratching our heads as to why the more expensive chair doesn’t.

 Viva1563 Fashionable Executive Chair

 We readily admit that we’re biased in favor of this chair.
-We’ve got a soft spot for wooden furniture, and the wooden arms and base really add something to the look of this chair.
+We’ve got a soft spot for wooden furniture, and the wooden arms and base really enhance its appearance.

-We’re not as thrilled with the upholstery of the seatback, but are more than happy to overlook it, thanks to the presence of the wood, though if we could change one thing, we’d probably ask for a slightly darker stain.
+We’re not as thrilled with the seatback’s upholstery as we would like, but thanks to the presence of the wood, we’re more than happy to overlook it.
+If we could change one thing, we’d probably ask for a slightly darker stain.

 Nonetheless, the wood makes a striking, handsome contrast with the black bonded leather upholstery.

-The company describes the padding of this chair as “elastic foam” which is, as far as we can tell, an inferior form of memory foam.
-It is more comfortable than standard block foam, and we definitely noted the difference, so this chair got extra points for comfort from us.
+The company describes the padding of this chair as “elastic foam,” which is, as far as we can tell, an inferior form of memory foam.
+It is more comfortable than standard block foam, and we noted the difference, so this chair got extra points for comfort from us.

 Sadly, they saddled this pretty chair with a nylon base.
 We’re sure the wood frame could handle more than 250 pounds, so if they’d set it on an aluminum (or preferably steel) base, they could have had a chair with a higher weight limit, although given the seat height range (18.5” to 22”) that’s not necessary, strictly speaking.
 22” is headed toward big and tall territory, but only just.